 Specifically, because improvisers have literally nothing to rely on apart from their scene partner, most improv training is about interacting and communicating well with others, and breaking down communication skills to an incredible level of detail.

-This type of work and training is at the basis of our team development workshops.
+This type of work and training is one of the concepts on which I base my workshops.
 Technically, this training method is called Applied Improvisation and incorporating it in your company helps with situations where planning becomes impossible because of time pressure and you and your teammates need to make do with what you have to find a solution – a condition known as Organizational Improvisation.